dcmi/pyLODE/README.rst

 **NOTE**

-This is a private fork of the rdflib/pyLODE repository.
+This is a copy of the rdflib/pyLODE repository.
 The only change, other than the addition of this text to the readme, is a change in the display order of DC.description, RDFS.comment, SKOS.definition and SDO.description.

 I have not rebuilt any of the executables, etc.  To take advantage of the change, use cli.py in the pylode directory.